codito/habito/README.rst

 ::

-    $ # add a random habit
+    $ # add a habit
-    $ habito add writing 200.0 --units words
+    $ habito add writing 750.0 --units words
-    # output
-    You have commited to 200.0 words of writing every day!
+    You have commited to 750.0 words of writing every day!

     $ # check in an update
-    $ habito checkin writ --q 128.0
+    $ habito checkin writ -q 128.0
-    # output
-    Added 128.0 words to habit
+    Added 128.0 words to habit writing for Sun Feb 18 2018.
-    writing

     $ # list status of habits
     $ habito list